Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 Second, unclear ownership.
 This is when the reaction is, "Why should I be the one to decide?"
 It is a report where it is unclear who should be making the decision.

 Fourth, excessive information.
 This is a situation where there are "too many options."
 The more information there is, the harder it becomes to make a decision.
-It is the writer's role to narrow down the choices.
+It is the writer's role to narrow down the options.

 The structure of a document that leads to a superior's decision